 When I set my Bumble to BFF (best friend forever) mode, I saw something I didn’t want to see:

-Apparently you have to be friends with people from the same sex.
+Apparently, you have to be friends with people of the same sex.

 Small circles.
 No new friends, all that stuff.